Miniseries review: Jane Eyre (1973), directed by Joan Craft, adapted by Robin Chapman

 In many ways, it very close to book.
 Not just from scenes and lines being similar or the same, but also some of the gestures described in the book, which I found quite remarkable.
 It’s also one of the rare adaptations that have Blanche Ingram not just wearing white but also having dark hair!
 Adèle also both looks and dresses like she’s described in the book.
 Michael Jayston with his guyliner, however, does not look like Rochester one bit.

 I read somewhere that this was Sorcha Cusack’s first role.
 Is that why she’s walking around with her eyebrows pointing skyward all the time?
 She looks like she’s constantly surprised.
 Funny how eyebrows can be so distracting.
-There have been comments about a guy on Brothers & Sisters, whose eyebrows do all the acting, and watching Harry Potter, I keep getting distracted by Hermione’s constant waggling.
-Jane Eyre seems to just be like a deer stuck in headlights.
-And for some reason, 24 seems to be a common age for Jane actresses.
-Cusack, Gainsbourg, Wilson…
+There have been comments about a guy on Brothers & Sisters whose eyebrows do all the acting, and watching Harry Potter I keep getting distracted by Hermione’s constant waggling.
+This Jane Eyre seems to just be like a deer stuck in headlights.
+Also, for some reason, 24 seems to be a common age for Jane actresses.
+Cusack, Gainsbourg, Wilson …

 One of the scenes from the book which has a tendency to be left our or changed a lot is Rochester as a gypsy.
 It’s not a long scene by any stretch of the imagination, but it’s there.
 You can tell the proposal scene is shot in a studio.
 The plants have wilting leaves from being left out too long, and you can hear noises from the crew in the background!
 When they finally kiss, it’s a bit meh, but Rochester goes at it pretty well.

-Stephanie Beacham (Blanche Ingram) was in Celebrity Big Brother this year (not that I tuned in), and the people playing Richard Mason (Edward de Sozua) and Sophie (Anna Korwin) apparently played their roles more than once [source].
+Stephanie Beacham (Blanche Ingram) was in Celebrity Big Brother this year apparently, and the people playing Richard Mason (Edward de Sozua) and Sophie (Anna Korwin) apparently played their roles more than once.
 De Souza was Mason in this one and in the 1996 version.
 I’d say his age was more correct for the role in ’73.
 Korwin did her French maid or nurse or whatever Sophie is supposed to be in ’73 and ’70.
 Recycling ftw!